zhill/enterprise-docs/content/docs/overview/notifications/jira.md

 weight: 3
 ---

-Notifications to Jira are in the form of new issues in a project.
+Notifications to Jira are in the form of new issues in a project

+### Requirements

 To receive notifications

 1. The following Jira account and project related information is required
     * URL of the Jira project